captbaritone/grats/website/docs/05-faq/01-limitations.md

 ## Descriptions and @deprecated on TypeScript union @gqlEnums

-Currently Grats does not support descriptions or `@deprecated` on GraphQL enum variants when the enum is defined as a TypeScript union.
+Currently Grats does not support descriptions or `@deprecated` on GraphQL enum values when the enum is defined as a TypeScript union.

 ```typescript
 /** @gqlEnum */